A Stroll at Kinloch

 We could scarcely tell whether some trees were living or dead, but we could

-easily imagine them having witnessed centuries of Gaelic
+easily imagine them having witnessed centuries of Scottish

 history and the Lordship of the Isles.
 We enjoyed our stroll, and drove